sabre-io/sabre.io/source/event/promise.md

 with the value you specified in its argument.
 It's a quick way to create a promise that just immediately fulfills.

-It's also possible to pass a different Promise as it's argument, in which case the returned promise will fulfill or reject when the passed promise does.
+It's also possible to pass a different Promise as its argument, in which case the returned promise will fulfill or reject when the passed promise does.

     $promise = Promise\resolve("hello");